YoshioNishimoto/Some-Developments-with-OpenMolcas/README.md

 # Some-Developments-with-OpenMolcas

 I'm developing analytic derivatives of CASPT2 and RASPT2 in OpenMolcas.
 Some ongoing and incomplete developments may be pushed here.
 Note that this repository is just a development snapshot.
-Some debug print may be shown, and the actual code is still messy (including this README).
+Some debug print may be shown, and the code is still messy (including this README).
 This code is based on OpenMolcas v23.10.

 At present, analytic first-order derivatives (gradient and derivative coupling vectors) for single-state and all multistate variants ([X]MS, XDW, and RMS) CASPT2 and RASPT2 can be computed.
 Most functions have to be combined with the density-fitting or Cholesky decomposition approximation.
 Either real or imaginary level shift may be used.
 The IPEA shift can also be used, but note that CASPT2/RASPT2 with the IPEA shift is not invariant with respect to rotations among active orbitals.
 The performance is still poor, in particular with a large number of atomic orbitals.
 No symmetry constraints can be employed.
-MPI-like parallel calculations are now supported, I think.
+MPI-like (GA) parallel calculations are now supported, I think.

-2023 codes are already publicly available as a part of OpenMolcas
+2023 codes (up to IPEA shift) are already publicly available as a part of OpenMolcas.
+I hope GA parallelization and PCM-related things are merged into the offical OpenMolcas in the near future.

 Reference: